InjectiveLabs/injective-docs/.gitbook/developers-evm/your-first-smart-contract.md

 After creating your account, be sure to copy your private key somewhere accessible, as you will need it to complete this tutorial.

 {% hint style="info" %}
-You can request EVM testnet funds from the official Testnet faucet [here](https://testnet.faucet.injective.network/).
+You can request EVM testnet funds from the [Injective Testnet faucet](https://testnet.faucet.injective.network/).
 {% endhint %}

 1. The guide uses [foundry](https://book.getfoundry.sh/) for deployments.
 Install it by running: